phorton1/fusionAddIns-pyJoints/docs/basics.md

 ## The cam_driven_ratchet example, in it's entirety

+This example shows most of the existing convenience methods that can be called from a script and is documented well enough to be presented directly within this documentation.

     # example cam_driven_ratchet.pyJoints
     #
     # Anything upto the "step:" token is executed when the